chimericdream/worldofpannotia.com/src/_spells/destruction.md

   spellResistance:    "Yes"
   focus:              "A special holy (or unholy) symbol of silver marked with verses of anathema (cost 500 gp)."
   description:        |
     This spell instantly slays the subject and consumes its remains (but not its equipment and possessions) utterly.
-If the target's Fortitude saving throw succeeds, it instead takes 10d6 points of damage.
+If the target's Fortitude saving throw succeeds, it instead takes {% die_roll 10 6 0 %} points of damage.
 The only way to restore life to a character who has failed to save against this spell is to use true resurrection, a carefully worded wish spell followed by resurrection, or miracle.
 ---